veracity/veracity-documentation/sections/servicebus/servicebus.md

     confidentiality.
 Note that [tenants](../tenantmanagement/tenantmanagement.md) can get all information relating to tenant users (profiles) and user groups.
 So, every application installed on a tenant has access to it.

-### Messages from the service bus
+## Messages from Domain Events

-You can see the messaging pack containing message schemas on [Veracity NuGet](https://www.nuget.org/profiles/Veracity) Service bus messages have an envelope and a payload with data.
-Note that the service bus does not send error messages.
+You can see the messaging pack containing message schemas on [Veracity NuGet](https://www.nuget.org/profiles/Veracity) Domain Events messages have an envelope and a payload with data.
+Note that Domain Events do not send error messages.

 All messages have the following fields: